walterhiggins/WMPJS/book-outline.md

 2. An object which will be used as the initial value for the data.
 If no object is provided then the default value is `{ }` (empty object).

 3. A write flag.
 The write flag indicates whether or not the data should be written to the file right now.
 The write flag should be *true* or *false*.
-If no write flag parameter is provided then the default is *false* - that is - data will be read not written.
+If no write flag parameter is provided then the default is *false*, meaning data will be read not written.

 The *persist()* function returns an object which will be either of two things: